Battle of Santa Clara: Capture of the train

 The armored train, today a museum.

 A memorial of the attack on Santa Clara at the armored train memorial.

 Guevara, who viewed the capture of the armoured train as a priority, successfully mobilized the tractors of the school of Agronomy at the university to raise the rails of the railway.
 The train was therefore derailed as it transported troops away from Capiro hill.
 The officers within tumbled out asking for a truce.
 At this, ordinary soldiers, whose morale was very low, began to fraternize with the rebels, saying that they were tired of fighting against their own people.
 Shortly afterward the armored train was in the hands of the rebels and its 350 men and officers were transported as prisoners.

-The train contained a considerable amount of weaponry, a huge bonus to revolutionary forces, which would become a basis for the further attack in the hands of both the rebels and supportive peasants.
-Guevara himself described how the men were forced out by a volley of Molotov cocktails, causing the armored train to become a "veritable oven for the soldiers".
+The train contained a considerable amount of weaponry, which would be used in the further attack in the hands of both the rebels and supportive peasants.
+Guevara described how the government forces were forced out by a volley of Molotov cocktails, causing the armored train to become a "veritable oven for the soldiers".

 The capture of the train and the subsequent media broadcasts from both the government and the rebels proved to be a key tipping point in the revolution.
 Despite the next day's newspapers hailing Batista's "victory" at Santa Clara, contrary broadcasts from Castro's rebel forces accelerated the succession of army surrenders.
 The reports ended with the news that rebel leaders were heading "without let or hindrance" towards Havana to take over the government.

-Nowadays the "Armored Train" (Tren Blindado) is a national memorial and museum located near the depot of Santa Clara station.
+The "Armored Train" (Tren Blindado) is a national memorial and museum located near the depot of Santa Clara station.